 The patient is said to be s a 29-year-old female UN staff who arrived from the Netherlands via Addis Ababa on 29th of February, the violations of COVID 19 orders is likely to contribute to widespread of coronavirus pandemic in the country like South Sudan, Poor sanitations as no water systems in the country.
 Barely two months into the COVID 19 outbreak in South Sudan Shocked the world and the people of South Sudan as Country have no health facilities to handle deadly Coronavirus.

-April 5, 2020 (Nyamilepedia) — South Sudanese are vulnerable even simple cholera outbreak response sometimes is very slow which should generally focuses on medical aspects that are important to civil populations in the country like South Sudan.
+Lack of quarantine facilities for possible exposure to the coronavirus without proper medical facilities and training or protective gear, then scattered into the general population put them at risks.
+South Sudanese are Vulnerable even simple cholera outbreak response sometimes is very slow which should generally focus on medical aspects that are important to civil populations in the country like South Sudan.

-The vulnerability of tnw people of South Sudan is really worrying when coming to the level of the health’s practitioners.
-For the first since the dark days of bloody conflicts in South Sudan are bearing witness to the armed conflicts inter communal violence’s in the country like South Sudan
+The vulnerability of people of South Sudan is really worrying when coming to the level of the health’s practitioners in the country.
+For the first since the dark days of bloody conflicts in South Sudan are bearing witness to the armed conflicts inter communal violence in the country like South Sudan

-The author is a concerned South Sudanese citizen living in Kenya.
-He can be reached via email@example.com
+The author is a concerned South Sudan citizen who is reachable via: firstname.lastname@example.org